-With the recent news that many airlines are increasing their checked baggage fee (from $25 a bag to $30), a family of four will now be spending $120 or more if each person checks a suitcase.
-The quickest way to save that money?
+With airlines continually increasing checked baggage fees, a family of four is now spending over $100 if each person checks a suitcase.
+The quickest way to save that baggage fee money?
 Only bring carry-on luggage.

 How to Pack a Carry-On Bag Only

 If your kids are little (and thus their clothes are little), use some of the extra space in the kids’ bags for your own clothes.
 Or if you have two kids that are close in age, pack one set of clothes and have them share.
 If you run out, you can find a laundromat just about anywhere — even on cruise ships.

 Lay out everyone’s clothes before you pack and make sure they mix and match easily.
 If they don’t, put them back.
 You should pack neutral-colored clothing, a common tactic for capsule wardrobes.
 For adults, this often means shades of black, white and gray.
 Also take a good, long look and see if you can put 25 to 50 percent back.
 Do you really need to pack three sweatshirts for a trip to the Caribbean?
 One should suffice (and your child can tie it around his or her waist so it doesn’t take up any room in the carry-on).

 Roll, Don’t Fold

 Pack It In The Backpack

 Carry a backpack in addition to your carry-on.
 In the backpack, put bulky items (like a travel pillow, collapsible water bottle, or favorite stuffed animal), as well as liquids (easy access for TSA checks) and your laptop and other electronics.
 Suddenly, it’s like you have two carry-on bags and plenty of space for everything.